raspberrypilearning/rpf-project-creation-process/en/step_2.md

 1. **Theme:** Not really used leave as it is

-1. **List Fields:** These affect the dropdown options that are available in the ‘Find a Project’ bar on the Projects site
+1. **List Fields:** These affect the dropdown options that are available in the [Find a Project](https://projects.raspberrypi.org/en/projects) bar on the Projects site
 - Curriculum list
 - Interest list
 - Site Area list (not in use)